Professional Certificate in Leading Smart Communities

 Online Zoom Session

-Due to the current situation surrounding COVID-19, we have adapted our traditional program to offer our first ever virtual Professional Certificate in Leading Smart Communities this Fall 2020 held via Zoom.
-This virtual offering will consist of a series of five, two-hour modules held over the course of five Tuesday afternoons from 3-5 pm (PST).
+Due to the current situation surrounding COVID-19, we have adapted our traditional program to offer a Virtual Professional Certificate in Leading Smart Communities this Spring 2021 held via Zoom.
+This virtual offering will consist of a series of, two and a half hour modules, held over the course of five Tuesday afternoons from 3-5:30 pm (PST).

 From online public participation platforms to blockchain, technology is fundamentally changing the government-resident relationship.
 The impact of technology is felt across all departments in municipal governments-from public safety to planning.
 Given the pace of change, it's time for public policy schools to incorporate graduate-level education in the essential area of government technology (govtech).